DanielRowe/home-energy-monitor/README.md

 ESP32-based Home Energy Monitor: monitors electricity consumption of your entire house with a single CT sensor.

+This is a fork of Savjee/home-energy-monitor for U8G2 displays.

 ## Structure

 This project consists out of multiple components: